Workspace layout

 Workspace

-The top-level directory.
-Holds everything. outl init <path> creates
+outl init <path> creates one.

-one.
-There’s no concept of “switching workspaces” inside the TUI —
+There’s no concept of “switching workspaces” inside the TUI — each outl process is bound to one workspace.

 Page

-A named container for an outline.
-One .md file in pages/ is one
+One .md file in pages/ is one page.

-page.
-The filename is the slug; the human-visible name lives
+The filename is the slug; the human-visible name lives in the title:: property.

 title:: Avelino